cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/universal-ssl/enable-universal-ssl.md

 ### Authoritative (Full) domains

-For an authoritative or full domain — domains that changed their [domain nameservers](https://support.cloudflare.com/hc/articles/205195708) – Universal SSL requires two steps:

-1. Once you change your domain nameservers, your domain should receive its Universal SSL certificate within **24 hours**.
+For an authoritative or full domain — domains that changed their [domain nameservers](https://support.cloudflare.com/hc/articles/205195708) – your domain should receive its Universal SSL certificate within **24 hours**.
+This certificate covers your root domain and all first-level subdomains (`subdomain.example.com`).

-1. Based on your imported DNS records, Cloudflare sets your default **SSL/TLS encryption mode**.
+Based on your imported DNS records, Cloudflare sets your default **SSL/TLS encryption mode**.
 For help changing your encryption mode, refer to [SSL modes](/origin-configuration/ssl-modes).

 ### Non-authoritative (Partial) domains